How to run a sprint review meeting [+ templates]

 Use the below free template to conduct a sprint review session — with an infinite canvas, and pre-built areas to help you organize your ideas and feedback, you’ll hit the ground running and have a single source to reference for your upcoming sprints, as well as to share with any and all stakeholders following your meeting.

-As always, you can share it via a link with set viewing and editing permissions, or export part or all of your mural in a variety of formats, so that it can be easily shared or saved anywhere your team tracks documents.
+As with all Mural templates, you can share it via a link with set viewing and editing permissions, or export part or all of your mural in a variety of formats, so that it can be easily shared or saved anywhere your team tracks documents.

 Sprint reviews are an important part of building any feature or product.
 Sprint reviews are distinct from sprint retrospectives in that they are a more holistic meeting involving an in-depth discussion of what was completed during the sprint, as well as a showcase of any new products or software.
 They should also include a celebration of team wins, and ample time for discussion to help eliminate or alleviate any roadblocks for upcoming sprints.